Total Hip replacement (revision): Direct exchange to Rimfit socket (Stryker) with X-change Rim-Mesh (Stryker) and impaction bone grafting

 Subscribe to get full access to this operation and the extensive Hip Surgery Atlas.

-The ultimate goal of using impaction bone grafting is to leave the revision looking like a primary.
-Bone loss is replaced with bone which remodels and incorporates which is essential for the ‘young’ revision.
-Adding masses of trabecular metal(TM) with augments is not always the way forward.
-There is greater long term data on bone grafting than TM though the latter certainly has a role in selected cases.
+The ultimate goal of using impaction bone grafting is to leave the revision acetabular bed looking like a primary case.
+Bone loss is replaced with bone which remodels and incorporates which is essential for the younger patient requiring revision, who may go on to need subsequent revision arthroplasty.

 Institution: The Northern General Hospital, Sheffield, UK.